 Establish international and national standards for all forms of care for children without adequate family care and mechanisms for ensuring compliance; and

-Ensure that residential institutions are used in a very limited manner and only when appropriate.
+Ensure that residential care is used in a strictly limited manner and always as a temporary placement.

 The BCN is guided by the Convention on the Rights of the Child; the Convention on the Rights of Persons with Disabilities; the Guidelines for the Alternative Care of Children (welcomed by the UN General Assembly in 2009).